guimaraess2/Estat-stica-em-linguagem-R/README.md

 in various ways.
 Data scientists use many methods, including data.
 However, the fields differ in their processes, the types of problems studied, and various other factors.

-In this repository are stored projects in R Python language
+In this repository are stored projects in R and Python language